Sonoran-Software/Sonoran-Store-Docs/atm-robbery/getting-started.md

 -- Ace Permissions Section --
 Config.acePerms = {
-    aceObjectPlace = "sonoran.atms", -- Select the ace for placing new ATM's and using admin repair aceObjectNotifications = "sonoran.police", -- Select the ace for receiving in-game notifications aceObjectCanSteal = "sonoran.theif", -- Select the ace for being allowed to steal ATM's }
+    aceObjectPlace = "sonoran.atms", -- Select the ace for placing new ATM's aceObjectNotifications = "sonoran.police", -- Select the ace for receiving in-game notifications aceObjectCanSteal = "sonoran.theif", -- Select the ace for being allowed to steal ATM's }